 Nutrition

-It's good, but definitely not the same.
+Homemade gyro meat is really good, but definitely not the same as at restaurants.
 It's one of those few foods that is really hard to replicate at home without a rotisserie running all day.
 Still, I wanted to make it myself, so I set out and tested several different recipes:

 - Cook's illustrated makes gyro-style patties and doesn't try to replicate the gyro meat texture.
 This is a good option, but not what I was looking for in this case.